 Do I have to pay?

-No. This course is free of charge and it aims to support new promising talent breaking down access barriers.
+No. This course is free of charge as it aims to support new promising talent whilst breaking down access barriers.